imbo/imbo/README.markdown

 ### GET /&lt;publicKey&gt;/images

-Get information about the images stored in PHPIMS for the user with the public key &lt;publicKey&gt;.
+Get information about the images stored in Imbo for the user with the public key &lt;publicKey&gt;.
 Supported query parameters are:

 * `(int) page` The page number.
 Defaults to 1.
 * `(int) num` Number of images pr. page.
 Defaults to 20.